Moody advises school board to 'stay the course' on plan B - Salisbury Post

 Moody advised the board to give the district 30 days from an announcement about the ability to return to full, in-person instruction and suggested a possible return in March that would allow students to attend in-person for the last nine weeks after the weather begins to warm and there is the possibility of a vaccine in sight.

 Moody will retire on Dec.
-31 and will likely no longer be superintendent when the district decides to return
+31 and will likely no longer be superintendent when the district decides to return.

 Board member Josh Wagner asked the board to keep in mind the negative impact extended virtual learning is having on students, adding while his own children have a strong support system at home he is worried about others who do not.

-Dean Hunter echoed Wagner’s concern about how much students could be losing under the blended model
+Dean Hunter echoed Wagner’s concern about how much students could be losing under the blended model.

 “We don’t love it,” Moody said.
 “It’s not perfect by any means.”